apache/carbondata/docs/data-management-on-carbondata.md

 ## CREATE TABLE

   This command can be used to create a CarbonData table by specifying the list of fields along with the table properties.
+You can also specify the location where the table needs to be stored.

   ```
   CREATE TABLE [IF NOT EXISTS] [db_name.]table_name[(col_name data_type , ...)]
   STORED BY 'carbondata'
   [TBLPROPERTIES (property_name=property_value, ...)]
+  [LOCATION 'path']
   ```

 ### Usage Guidelines